citrix-openstack/blogentries/Private_Network_GRE_Tunnel.md

-If you don't have VMs yet, you can confirm this by using the hack above and create a temporary VM to bring the bridge into existance, then add an IP address and ping away between your two hosts.
+If you don't have VMs yet, you can confirm this by using the hack above and create a temporary VM to bring the bridge into existance, then add an IP address and ping between your two hosts.

 Now go ahead and create your VMs safe in the knowledge that there is an isolated private network with a direct connection between the two